Kevinnm/Github-uitleg/README.md

 5. Give your pull request a title and write a brief description of your changes.

 6. When you’re done with your message, click Create pull request!

+# Create new file.
+if you click on `Create new file` a new page will showup.
+Here you can add text for the new file. if you finish with the text click `Propose new file`.

+# Upload files.
+`Upload files` is the same as `Create new file` but in `Upload files` you can add files to your repository with drag and drop.

+# Find file.
+With `Find file` you can find all files in your repository

+# Clone or download
+The last button in the navigation bar is `Clone or download`.</br>
+With this button you can clone a repository to a editor or a program.
+You can also download the repository with Download zip or open in desktop with the GidHub desktop app.